anchalwalia/BookStore/AnchalsBookStore/README.txt

 4:22am : Modified the data in CategoryController.cs.
 4:39am : Added a new folder 'index' view to view in area and modify it's code with the code given in blackboard and test it.
 Happy to see it working:).
 4:46am :  Moved the Category link to content Management drop down.
+8:17am : Back after a second nap.
+8:18pm : Downloaded script.js from blackboard and added it to js file.